 What would it take to manually look at your energy consumption and demand, and correlate it with equipment operation to see which equipment is affecting your demand profile and consumption?
 Could you even do that?

-Yes, and this is an example of something analytics easily does.
+Figure 1 is a good example of something analytics easily does.
 The view below shows the kW demand at the top, correlated with the operation of related equipment systems.
 In an easy-to-absorb view, it enables us to quickly see the relationship between equipment operation and our demand.
-And no, it’s not a custom graphic display assembled with hours of work – it’s a standard analytic function and an automatically generated “view”.(Click to enlarge)
+And no, it’s not a custom graphic display assembled with hours of work – it’s a standard analytic function and an automatically generated “view”.(click to enlarge)

 You Can’t Browse It All